SGrinstead/Launch_6490/Tourism/README.md

 2. How does a form submission know what request should be made?
 Use examples.

+    Inside the form header on the cshtml file you put the method and action.
+On the new state form, it reads ```<form method="post" action="/states">```, so when you click the submit button, it sends a "post" request to "/states".

 3. Imagine you are explaining how to create a resource to a co-worker.
 How would you describe how the controller action `Create` works?

+    The create action takes in an HttpPost request and saves the information in the request body to the database.
+It then returns a redirect to a page relevant to the information that was added, usually an index or show page.

 4. In our State creation functionality - what would happen if a user did not enter an Abbreviation before submitting the form?

+    When a user submits the form without an abbreviation, We get an error when the program tries to save the state to the database in the create action in the states controller.
+Because the state object doesn't have any information for the Abbreviation property, the Abbreviation null when it tries to add it to the database, which is not allowed in this program.

 ## Rubric